Jeunese/jeunese.github.io/docs/overview.md

 - In-product content development, such as error messages and on-screen text.
 See [UX Writing Guidelines](/ux-writing).
 - Website infrastructure for product documentation.
 See [Online Documentation](/online-documentation).

-Information developers typically work closely with:
+Information developers in IX typically work closely with:

+- Product teams, under the guidance of Product Management (PM).
 - Software developers and test engineers in Engineering.
-- Product teams, under the guidance of Product Management (PM).
 - Product Design (PD) to collaborate on UI content and guided workflows.
 - Globalisation teams to create automatic translation.